Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 The Lavender Lens: 100 Years of Celluloid Queers (1995) Streaming - Where to Watch Online

-In the mood to watch 'The Lavender Lens: 100 Years of Celluloid Queers' on your favorite screen?
-Finding a streaming service to buy, rent, download, or view the David Johnson-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Craving a viewing of 'The Lavender Lens: 100 Years of Celluloid Queers' on your favorite screen?
+Discovering a streaming service to buy, rent, download, or view the David Johnson-directed movie via subscription can be a challenge, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Lavender Lens: 100 Years of Celluloid Queers' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'The Lavender Lens: 100 Years of Celluloid Queers' right now, here are some specifics about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Lavender Lens: 100 Years of Celluloid Queers' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Lavender Lens: 100 Years of Celluloid Queers' right now, here are some specifics about the documentary flick.

 The Lavender Lens: 100 Years of Celluloid Queers starring has a Not Rated rating, a runtime of about 1 hr 58 min, and a scheduled release date of January 1st, 1995.

-Curious about the story behind it?
+Need a quick rundown of the movie?
 Here's the plot: "A tribute to the days when the words "gay" and "queer" took on a cheerier and weirder meaning (respectively) back in old movies from the 20s up to the 70s.
 I only used clips from movies I could think of or find quotes from online, so if anyone out there has any additional usages of "gay" and "queer" in old movies, let me know so I can start up a sequel.
 Dedicated to all in the LGBT community, as well as the fine people at Turner Classic Movies for inspiring this project.*" .

 'The Lavender Lens: 100 Years of Celluloid Queers' Release Dates